The Secrets of Consulting by Gerald M. Weinberg

 This is the spirit of the book: telling stories (true ones?), enumerating laws (5 to 10 per chapters) and no summary.
 At the end of some chapters, I was a bit advanced on the subject or deeply lost (moment like “what the heck? what can I use now?”)

-Gerald Weinberg is a great story teller.
-His human skills seems impressive and I would pay to see him in action.
-There are stories that will make you laugh, and some good examples of human tricks (for example: how he deals with a guy always telling “it won’t work, we already tried that”).
+Gerald Weinberg is a great storyteller.
+His human skills seem impressive and I would pay to see him in action.
+There are stories that will make you laugh, and some good examples of human tricks (for example, how he deals with a guy always telling “it won’t work, we already tried that”).

 I would have preferred chapters to be a bit more detailed, or maybe more precise.
 Don’t expect recipes and bullet points.
 It is more about stories and broad ideas.